 Legal Duties of Fiduciary Responsibility

-- Exercise that degree of care than an ordinary prudent person would exercise under similar circumstances.
+- Exercise that degree of care than an ordinarily prudent person would exercise under similar circumstances.

 - Have or acquire the minimum knowledge and skills necessary to direct the affairs of CEC.